jberkowski/Cracking-Codes-With-Python/README.md

     - random, sys, os (compulsory),
     - primeNum, cryptomath (compulsory).

+- publicKeyCipher - encrypts/decrypts files using PUBLIC KEY (for encryption) or PRIVATE KEY (for decryption).
+This can be generated with makePublicPrivateKeys.py.
+Used key must be located in the same folder as this program.
+Input is path to an output file and text string (message to be processed).
+Output is a text file containing processed message.\
+**Imported modules:**
+    - os, sys, math (compulsory).

 ## Contributing:

 Pull requests are welcome.
 You can also contact me on jakub.berkowski@gmail.com